BlakeCLewis/blakes_garage/README.md

   * water pump

 ## 2 stage project
-  * data aquasition and fail safe failure mode: gas water water heater standing pilot goes out, system still tries to heat floor.
+  * data acquisition and fail safe failure mode: gas water water heater standing pilot goes out, system still tries to heat floor.
 This stage will log 6 temperatures and system state changes.
   * system control
      This stage will remove the auastats and replace them with relays